waywardphilosopher/parami/src/data/blog/Ethics/2026-09-10-kants-right-to-lie.md

 ## **Homework**

 Next time, we’re going to be moving on to explore another approach to ethics.
 And that is utilitarianism.
 Maybe we do, after all, need to think about outcomes.
 This, of course, will come with problems of its own.
-But let’s explore the next text, Jeremy Bentham’s *The Principle of Utility.* You can found the link here: [https://pressbooks.bccampus.ca/classicreadings/chapter/jeremy-bentham-on-the-principle-of-utility/](https://pressbooks.bccampus.ca/classicreadings/chapter/jeremy-bentham-on-the-principle-of-utility/)
+But let’s explore the next text, Jeremy Bentham’s *The Principle of Utility.* You can find the link here: [https://pressbooks.bccampus.ca/classicreadings/chapter/jeremy-bentham-on-the-principle-of-utility/](https://pressbooks.bccampus.ca/classicreadings/chapter/jeremy-bentham-on-the-principle-of-utility/)

+Leave some comments on Canvas before the next class.